Get In Touch

 Both refer to air moving in a consistent, single direction.
 However, the term “laminar airflow” refers to the parallel nature of the air movement, the laminae.

-Unidirectional airflow, on the other hand, focuses on the directionality of the air, especially in that it moves from one side to another (horizontally or vertically) without turbulence.
+If we consider unidirectional airflow, on the other hand, it focuses only on the directionality of the air, especially in that it moves from one side to another (horizontally or vertically) without turbulence.

-The key difference here is that with unidirectional airflow, you may have situations where the air “changes lanes,” so to speak.
+The key difference here is that with unidirectional airflow, you may have situations where the air “changes lanes,” so to speak, but still flows in one direction.
+In other words, unidirectional airflow is not as strict and is more inclusive than laminar airflow.
 The difference is minor, but important.

 Applications of Laminar Airflow in Cleanrooms